The Jones Clause in Cook Islands Trusts

 A Jones clause identifies a specific creditor or category of creditor that had an existing or reasonably anticipated claim against the settlor at the time assets were transferred to the trust.
 The clause then authorizes the trustee to pay that creditor from trust assets, but only if a defined set of conditions are met.

-The typical conditions include that the creditor must have obtained a final, non-appealable judgment against the settlor, that the settlor must have insufficient assets outside the trust to satisfy the judgment, and that the creditor must make a direct claim to the trustee in accordance with the procedures specified in the trust deed.
-Some Jones clauses impose additional requirements, such as a time limit within which the creditor must present the claim to the trustee after obtaining a final judgment or a requirement that the creditor first exhaust all remedies against the settlor’s non-trust assets before approaching the trustee.
+The typical conditions require a final, non-appealable judgment against the settlor.
+The settlor must lack sufficient assets outside the trust to satisfy the judgment.
+The creditor must also make a direct claim to the trustee following the procedures specified in the trust deed.
+Some Jones clauses impose additional requirements, such as a time limit for presenting the claim after final judgment or a requirement that the creditor first exhaust all remedies against the settlor’s non-trust assets.

 The trustee retains discretion over whether to pay the claim.
 The Jones clause authorizes payment; it does not mandate it.
 The trustee evaluates whether the conditions have been satisfied before releasing any funds.
 If the conditions are not met, the trustee declines the request and the trust’s standard protective provisions remain in effect.